 Satena, operated by the Colombian Air Force, provides daily trips from Bogotá.
 More intrepid vacationers can hitch a ride out of Villavicencio in hulking silver DC-3 propeller planes from the 1930s, seated on fish buckets alongside roosters and military personnel.

-The area has benefitted from major security gains and peace negotiations with the nation’s left-wing guerrillas.
-In 1999 and 2005, the Revolutionary Armed Forces of Colombia (FARC) made bloody attempts to overtake Inírida.
-Alias “Negro Acacio,” former chief of the rebels’ Eastern Bloc and drug-trafficking rackets, forced neighboring populations to grow coca crops.
+The area has benefited from major security gains since the 2016 peace accord with the Revolutionary Armed Forces of Colombia (FARC).
 These days, three-wheeled auto rickshaws fill the streets of the port city, which hosts a naval base for 1,000 troops.

 Machete-wielding guides lead steep hikes up the Mavicure and Mono, or “Monkey,” peaks for 360-degree panoramas of endless green trees, coffee-brown tributaries, and sand beaches.
 Below, golden beetles and yellow butterflies fly low to the water, its glossy surface reflecting blue skies and white clouds, interrupted only by the occasional pink and grey Amazon dolphin.
 Pajarito, or “Little Bird,” a 712-meter tall mound, has only been successfully summited twice.

 Guainía boasts two dozen ethnic groups, the majority of which are indigenous.
 Upon descending the Mavecure formations, which are located in a Puinave reserve, both the El Remanso and El Venado communities offer traditional sancocho soup, replete with chicken, plantain, and corn, under thatched roofs.